Our teachers rock

 Melissa Elliott

-Voice, Piano, Guitar, Ukulele, Songwriting, Bands, Choir
+Voice, Piano, Guitar, Songwriting, Bands, Choirs

 She has a Bachelor of Music in Jazz Studies from the University of Denver.
 From learning how to scat solo at late-night jazz jams, leading an all-female acapella group to regional competitions, and playing mandolin on the rainy streets of Cork, Ireland in a busking swing band during her semester abroad, Melissa strives to embody the many (and often unconventional) elements of music-making, something she strives to inspire in her students.